How Hospital & Patient Whiteboards Enhance Communication in Healthcare

 Fifty — the number of employees you’re likely to encounter over a four-day hospital stay, according to the handbook “Patient Safety and Quality: An Evidence-Based Handbook for Nurses.”
 This constant interaction means continuous information and communication.
 Effective teamwork is essential among hospital staff and all treatment team members, including patients and their caregivers.
 With a range of dynamic relationships, each with their unique set of communication needs, collaboration in healthcare settings must be easy, clear and flexible.

 In healthcare, key information changes at a rapid pace.
-To keep track of it all, many designers have integrated whiteboards into healthcare design to help with retention rates.
+To keep track of it all, many designers have integrated healthcare communication whiteboards into design to help with retention rates.
 The brain works differently based on the way we receive information.
 We retain 20 percent of what we hear, 30 percent of what we see, 50 percent of what we see and hear and a massive 70 percent of what we say and write.
 This significant increase in retention is crucial in decreasing medical errors.

 The Critical Role of Collaboration